Enterprise-CMCS/macpro-ux-lib/.github/PULL_REQUEST_TEMPLATE.md

 #### Pull Request Creator Checklist

 - [ ] It is documented what type of request this is.
+- [ ] There is a detailed description for the purpose of this PR.
-- [ ] This PR and linked issues(s) are a complete description of the changeset.
+- [ ] This PR is in line with the intention of this Project